-Verifying RPM or Debian packages from the Platform9 installer
+Verifying Authenticity of RPM or Debian packages from Platform9 Installer

 This tutorial is for those who wish to verify the authenticity of RPM or Debian packages included in the self-extracting installers.

 Step 1 - Download and import the Platform9 Systems GPG key